-PAPER 1: Introductory Topics in Psychology

-Social influence, Memory, Attachment, Psychopathology

-PAPER 2: Psychology in Context

-Approaches in psychology, Biopsychology, Research methods

-PAPER 3: Issues and Options in Psychology

-Issues and debates in psychology, Relationships, Schizophrenia, Aggression
+PAPER 1: Introductory Topics in Psychology Social influence, Memory, Attachment, Psychopathology 2 hour examination in June of the second year.
+PAPER 2: Psychology in Context Approaches in psychology, Biopsychology, Research methods 2 hour examination in June of the second year.
+PAPER 3: Issues and Options in Psychology Issues and debates in psychology, Relationships, Schizophrenia, Aggression

+2 hour examination in June of the second year.